top of page

 Notes to editors

-The Great Big Green Week will take place 24 September – 2 October 2022 and will be the largest event for climate and nature ever seen in the UK.
-Thousands of events will celebrate how communities are taking action to tackle climate change and protect green spaces, and encourage others to get involved too. www.greatbiggreenweek.com
+The Great Big Green Week will take place 10-18th June 2023, and is the largest event for climate and nature ever seen in the UK.
+Thousands of events will celebrate how communities are taking action to tackle climate change and protect green spaces, and encourage others to get involved too www.greatbiggreenweek.com

 bottom of page